 - We are able to schedule intake appointments for stray kittens that are within a critical socialization period (5-7 weeks old).
 Around six weeks is the optimal age to intervene with additional care, such as socialization, vaccination, and deworming.
-Call us at the number below for guidance on this process! - SafeHaven can provide food through our Pet Food Pantry program (when supplies are avail
+Call us at the number below for guidance on this process! - SafeHaven can provide food through our Pet Food Pantry program (when supplies are available) for caregivers of feral/community cat colonies.